Length: 1 mi. | Elevation Gain: 50′ | Route Type: Out and Back | Starting Location: Avalanche Picnic Area

 Avalanche Lake Trail

 If you are up for a more challenging hike, you can continue on to Avalanche Lake.
 The Avalanche Lake Trail branches off from the Trail of the Cedars just past the gorge.
-It’s a moderately challenging hike of about 3.2 additional miles (7.2 km) out and back, leading to the stunning Avalanche Lake.
+It’s a moderately challenging hike of roughly 3.9 additional miles (6.3 km) out and back, leading to the stunning Avalanche Lake.
 The trail takes you through forests, crosses a suspension bridge, and offers plenty of views of Avalanche Creek.
 Hikers will pass by waterfalls, follow Avalanche Creek, and ultimately reach the stunning Avalanche Lake, which is surrounded by mountains and distant waterfalls.

 Avalanche Creek Wildlife